lsst-dm/dmtn-249/index.rst

 To mitigate this, we propose using *journal files* - special files written to configured locations at the start of a Datastore write operation and deleted only when the operation completes successfully.
 These files would contain sufficient information to find all artifacts that might be present in the Datastore without any associated Registry content, allowing us to much more efficiently clean up after any failures.
-Interpreting the content in those files must not require any Registry queries, which for ``FileDatastore`` usually means the URI must be included, though predicting a URI from information that is stored is also permitted.
+Interpreting the content in those files must not require any Registry queries, which for :class:`~datastores.fileDatastore.FileDatastore` usually means the URI must be included, though predicting a URI from information that is stored is also permitted.
 Journal files may (and often will) list datasets that do not exist anywhere (e.g. were deleted successfully, or were never written), and will need to be compared to actual filesystem or object store artifact existence to be used.

 All journal files should start with a timestamp and include random characters in their filenames (only the directories that might contain these files are configured and static) to avoid clashes.